CybroOdoo/OpenHRMS/saudi_gosi/README.md

 Author
 ------

-Developer: Sayooj A O @ Cybrosys
+Developer: Sayooj A O - sayooj@cybrosys.in

 Maintainer
 ----------